ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 Therapies using medication

-Systemic therapy is the use of medication to destroy cancer cells.
-This type of medication is given through the bloodstream to reach cancer cells throughout the body.
-Systemic therapies are generally prescribed by a pediatric hematologist-oncologist, a doctor who specializes in treating cancer in children with medication.
+Systemic therapy is the use of medication to destroy tumor cells.
+This type of medication is given through the bloodstream to reach tumor cells throughout the body.
+Systemic therapies are generally prescribed by a pediatric hematologist-oncologist, a doctor who specializes in treating tumors in children using medication.

 Common ways to give systemic therapies include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).